 Build a basic repair kit with various tools and items and customize it according to your trip’s length, location, and weather conditions.
 The contents of your repair kit will vary but there are several things that can be essential for most trips such as a multi-tool, nylon cord, seam grip, sewing kit, tent pole repair sleeve, and duct tape.
 You can duct tape to mend hiking boots, fix a cracked water bottle, patch a tear, and protect painful blisters.
-Each of the other backcountry repair kit essentials can also be used in a variety of cases.
+You can also use each of the other backcountry repair kit essentials in a variety of cases.

 Stay hydrated, bring sun cream